AhmedAlYousif-AI/O1SYjeLhfgyr4UWo/README.md

 Methodology:
 1. Predicting which one of the customers is happier based on their answers from the quality services survey.
-2. Applying Correlation Coefficient to measure the closeness of X1 up to X6 to the Target Column (Y).
+2. Applying Correlation Coefficient technique to measure the closeness of X1 up to X6 to the Target Column (Y).
 3. Selecting the most relevent Column to the Targeted Column (Y) from X1 to X6 and removing the rest of the Columns.
 4. Splitting the Dataset into 80% for training set and 20% for testing set.
 5. Building the Machine Learning model using Naive-Bayes algorithm and SVM algorithm.